bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

   at a similar rate, not causing any issues.
 Additionally, since :math:`Q` matches one of the mode of our :math:`P` distribution well, the logarithm factor will be close to zero, also making for a better reverse KL fit.
-  Reverse KL also has the nice property that the mode of our :math:`Q` distribution matches at least one of the modes of :math:`P`, which is really the best we could hope for with the shape of our approximation.
+  Reverse KL also has the nice tendency to make our :math:`Q` distribution matches at least one of the modes of :math:`P`, which is really the best we could hope for with the shape of our approximation.

   In our use of KL divergence, we'll be using reverse KL divergence, not only because of the nice properties above, but for the more practical reason that